Happy Chanukah or "Eating Chinese Food on Christmas"

 December 23, 2011

 Chanukah already started and I forgot to tell you about my favorite books and resources for contemporary Judaica.
-The selection is small, in my opinion, but the potential audience for this genre has room for growth.
+The selection is small, but the potential audience for this genre has room for growth.

-Last year Lark Books published 500 Judaica: Innovative Contemporary Ritual Art.
-(Affiliate link) I am very pleased to say that I have sever
+Years ago, Lark Books published 500 Judaica: Innovative Contemporary Ritual Art.
+(Affiliate link) I am very pleased to say that there are several examples of my artwork.

 Are you looking for images of contemporary Judaica that are not the generic gift store item?

-The Contemporary Jewish Museum has a selection of catalogs from their Invitational Exhibitions.
+The Contemporary Jewish Museum, San Francisco, has a selection of catalogs from their Invitational Exhibitions.
+I wonder if they are still available?

 In the order listed here (right):